OUR TOWN: How to Apply

 Submitting an application is a multi-step process:

-- Register with Login.gov, SAM and Grants.gov or renew/verify these registrations.
+Register with Login.gov, System for Award Management (SAM) at SAM.gov, and Grants.gov or renew/verify these registrations.

 Login.gov, SAM, Grants.gov (Part 1), and the NEA’s Applicant Portal (Part 2) are separate online systems.